 Like other smart lighting systems you can group bulbs together into rooms within the app, letting you turn a whole room on or off at once.
 This also means you can say to your voice assistant things like "Hey Google, turn on the kitchen lights" or "Alexa, turn off the bedroom lights".
 You can add other accessories like motion sensors or floating lighting panels too.

-Ikea has expanded the Tradfri range over the last couple of years, with fittings including the popular E14, E27, and GU10 spotlights.
+Ikea has expanded the Tradfri range over the last couple of years, with fittings including the popular E12, E14, E27, and GU10 spotlights.
 The range also includes aesthetic light panels for adding modernist style to your home, as well as functional lighting.
 There are also new smart plugs or wireless control outlets, motion sensors, wardrobe strip lighting and smart cabinet lights.

 TP-Link expanded its Kasa smart home device catalogue in 2019, making it a viable option for those who want to build a smart home system, but don't want to be overwhelmed by too many options.
-The company's lighting range includes dimmable and tuneable bulbs, as well as multicolor options.
+The company's lighting range includes dimmable and tuneable bulbs, as well as multicolor options and filament bulbs.

 These bulbs do not require a hub or bridge, as they connect directly to your Wi-Fi router, and they are set up and controlled with the free Kasa smartphone app for iOS and Android.
 The bulbs can be paired with Amazon Alexa and Google Assistant for voice control, and a circadian mode has the bulbs adjust their brightness and temperature to mimic natural light patterns.

-TP-Link bulbs also work with IFTTT and Nest.
-Prices range from $20 to $40 per bulb.
+TP-Link bulbs also work with IFTTT and SmartThings.
+Prices range from $9 to $40 per bulb.

 Wiz Connected is another good smart lighting company that was purchased since we first published this buying guide for smart lights.
 Wiz is now part of the Signify family of smart lighting systems (Philips Hue).
 With their new ownership, their smart bulbs still connect directly to your Wi-Fi and do not use a separate hub or bridge like the Hue and Sengled systems do.
 If you already have a smart hub installed, then you can connect Wiz bulbs to it using IFTTT or Conrad Connect.